entando/entando-pipelines/doc/macros.md

  $1: action to apply

  Actions:
- - FULL-BUILD      executes a full and clean npm build in full respect of the lock file (which in fact is required) Options for FULL-BUILD:
+ - FULL-BUILD           Executes a full and clean npm build in full respect of the lock file (which in fact is required) Options for FULL-BUILD:
-                   --public-url                    the path on which app-builder is exposed (default: /app-builder) --domain                        the path of the main application (default: /entando-de-app) --admin-console-integration     flag for the admin console integration enabling (default: false)
+                          -public-url                    the path on which app-builder is exposed (default: /app-builder) --domain                        the path of the main application (default: /entando-de-app) --admin-console-integration     flag for the admin console integration enabling (default: false)
- - PUBLISH         prepares the repo for publication by setting on it the proper version name
+ - PUBLISH              Prepares the repo for publication by setting on it the proper version name
- - SCAN-NPM-*      see ppl--npm.RUN-SCAN
+ - MTX-NPM-SCAN-{type}  Runs a type of npm scan (LINT, SASS-LINT, COVERAGE)
 ```

 </details>